juxor/afaq/markdown/append46.md

-Rees' concern for the truth can be seen from the fact that he asserts that Makhno's _"rebellion"_ was _"smaller"_ than the Tambov uprising and distinguished from it _"only by the muddled anarchism of its leader."_ [**Op.
+Rees' concern for the truth can be seen from the fact that he asserts that Makhno's _"rebellion"_ was _"smaller"_ than the Tambov uprising and distinguished from it _"only by the muddled anarchism of its leader."_ [ **Op.
-Cit.**, p.
+Cit.** , p.
 58] In fact, the Makhnovist movement was the bigger of the two.
 As Michael Malet notes:

-> _ "The differences between them explain why the Makhnovshchina lasted over four years, the Antonovshchina less than one year.
-The initial area of the Makhno movement was larger, and later expanded, whereas the Antonov region was restricted to the southern half of one province throughout its existence.
-The Makhno movement became established earlier, and was well-known before its break with the soviet regime.
-A crucial factor was the period of peace between the Bolsheviks and Makhno during the first half of 1919, something Antonov never had.
-It allowed for political and social development as well as military build-up.
-It followed from this that Makhno attracted much more support, which was increased and deepened by the positive ideology of Makhno and the anarchists who came to help him.
-This was not a matter of being anti-State and anti-town -- all the Greens, including Antonov, shared this view in a less sophisticated form -- but a positive land policy and a realisation of the need to link up with the towns on a federal basis in the post-revolutionary society."_ [**Op.
-Cit.**, p.
-155]
+> _"The differences between them explain why the Makhnovshchina lasted over
+> four years, the Antonovshchina less than one year.
+The initial area of the
+> Makhno movement was larger, and later expanded, whereas the Antonov region
+> was restricted to the southern half of one province throughout its
+> existence.
+The Makhno movement became established earlier, and was well-
+> known before its break with the soviet regime.
+A crucial factor was the
+> period of peace between the Bolsheviks and Makhno during the first half of
+> 1919, something Antonov never had.
+It allowed for political and social
+> development as well as military build-up.
+It followed from this that Makhno
+> attracted much more support, which was increased and deepened by the
+> positive ideology of Makhno and the anarchists who came to help him.
+This
+> was not a matter of being anti-State and anti-town -- all the Greens,
+> including Antonov, shared this view in a less sophisticated form -- but a
+> positive land policy and a realisation of the need to link up with the towns
+> on a federal basis in the post-revolutionary society."_ [ **Op.
+Cit.** , p.
+> 155]

 Even in terms of troops, the Makhno movement was larger.
 The Antonov rebellion had _"a peak of around 20,000"_ troops.
 [Read, **Op.
-Cit.**, p.
+Cit.** , p.
 268] Makhno, in comparison, had a peak of about 40,000 in late 1919 [Palij, **Op.
-Cit.**,
+Cit.** ,
 p.
-112] (Read states a peak of around 30,000 [**Op.
-Cit.**, p.
+112] (Read states a peak of around 30,000 [ **Op.
+Cit.** , p.
 264]).
+Even
-Even by the end of 1920, a few months into the Tambov rebellion (it started in August of that year), the Makhnovists still had 10 to 15 thousand troops.
+by the end of 1920, a few months into the Tambov rebellion (it started in August of that year), the Makhnovists still had 10 to 15 thousand troops.
 [Palij, **Op.
-Cit.**, p.
+Cit.** , p.
 237]

 In summary, the movement which lasted longer, covered a larger area and involved more troops is classed by Rees as the smaller of the two!
 Incredible